glfw/glfw.github.io/documentation.md

 ## Documentation

+### User guide

+<a class="download" href="GLFWUsersGuide277.pdf">Download User Guide (PDF)</a>

+The user guide is a task-oriented guide to the API.
+It does not describe every detail of GLFW, but instead attempts to get you started in the areas of your interest.

+---
+### Reference manual

+<a class="download" href="GLFWReference277.pdf">Download Reference Manual (PDF)</a>

+The reference manual describes every function and constant of the API, but isn't necessarily the best way to get started using GLFW.

+---
 ### Example code

 This short example shows how the GLFW API looks and how easy it is to create and